 Together, Communities First and MCC embarked on a wide range of community regeneration activities including environmental, educational, economic, health, community safety and community engagement initiatives.
 To oversee and further develop this work the Neath East Communities First Partnership was also formed.

 During 2012 following Welsh Government ministerial changes the Communities First Programme was reorganised with a move away from a local partnership approach to a wider Cluster Approach.
 In response, MCC then aligned with these changes to develop wider area projects to support community regeneration across Neath Port Talbot and beyond.

 It was MCC’s goal to be an organisation that would continue to influence the development and regeneration of our communities, beyond the period of the Communities First programme.
 Our re-branding was part of this developmental change.
-A sub-committee was formed to work in consultation community members, volunteers and staff.
-They recommended changing the name to Melin Community Trust in a re-branding meeting held on 13 June 2018.
-This was agreed by a resolution of the full board of the MCC held on 17 September 2018 and the name was officially changed to Melin Community Trust in Companies House on 26 February 2019.
+A sub-committee was formed to work in consultation with community members, volunteers, and staff.
+They recommended changing the name to Melin Community Trust on 13 June 2018 in a re-branding meeting.
+This was agreed by a resolution of the full board of the MCC held on 17 September 2018 and the name was officially changed to Melin Community Trust on 26 February 2019.